uidaholib/oral-history-collections-template/notes.md

 - waldron_kate_2: interviewee asking questions, causing diarization confusion; premiere over-parses
 - fleener_dora_1: diarization breaks down around 26; premiere over-parses
 - halen_alben_2: subtle diarization problems; premiere struggling with dialogue.
 Halen's wife also speaks in the interview but is not named in the metadata.
+- utt_emmettandanna_5: diarization breakdown with questions; premiere struggling with dialogue
+- utt_emmettandanna_4: diarization breakdown with questions; premiere struggling with dialogue

 ## Never Processed